boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-widgets-with-sso-using-token.md

       }
  ```

-  `Embed Signature` refers to a hashed value that is generated for authentication purposes in an embed request sent to the Bold BI server.
+  The term `Embed Signature` refers to a hashed value that is generated for authentication purposes in an embed request sent to the Bold BI server.
 To obtain the  `embedSignature`, the embedParameters(contains `dashboardid`, `widgetid`, `user email` and `other parameters`) and embedSecretKey are passed as arguments to the `GetSignatureUrl` method.
 This method generates the hashed signature using the HMACSHA256 algorithm, which should be appended to the existing iframe URL as a query parameter named <strong>‘embed_signature’</strong>.